Pros & Cons of Twitter for Business and Personal Use [50 Free Tools + Resources]

 - The Tweeted Times: A newspaper-like Twitter interface that collects links from your Twitter friends – Take a look at mine

-- ManageFlitter – An advanced Twitter account management tool, allows you to unfollow selfish people etc.
+- ManageFlitter – An advanced Twitter account management tool, allows you to mute selfish people etc. Sadly ManageFlitter no longer offers a free option by 2021.

-When you finally decide to use Twitter and get serious about it you’ll notice that it is harder that it might appear at first.
+When you finally decide to use Twitter for business and get serious about it you’ll notice that it is harder that it might appear at first.

 When you use Twitter for business you will also realize that you can’t simply sell to your followers or that automation of updates won’t suffice.